13 Titanic Mysteries That May Never Be Solved

 Surely, if the crew had binoculars, they would have seen the danger in time to change course.
 But the Titanic’s entire supply of binoculars was locked away in a storage compartment.
 And a crew member who had been transferred off the ship just before it set sail had the key.
 The crew member later claimed he “forgot” to hand over the key.
 But did he forget?
 Or did he deliberately hold onto it?
 And if so, was it to further the insurance fraud mentioned above?
 Or was it something else entirely?

-How well do you know your world history?
+How well do you know the facts of the past?
 Test your knowledge with these tricky history questions.

 If there was a warning, why didn’t anyone take it seriously?